What is syphilis?

 - Infection with contaminated material: There is very little chance of transmission through infected objects such as towels, pillows, sheets, etc, given the low resistance of the bacteria in contact with air.

 Symptoms of syphilis

 The first symptoms of infection usually appear within 20 days after the occurrence of infection, although the incubation period can vary between 10 and 90 days.
 The disease if not properly treated, will evolve in four phases, in which symptoms may not exist or be different in each of these phases.

 It is very important to see a doctor when there are symptoms that could indicate the presence of this disease or when one is in doubt of its possible existence because one has maintained an unsafe relation.

 The diagnosis of syphilis is a consultation by the physician on the patient’s sexual activity and its possible relationship with risk groups.
 Later, there will be a visual inspection to detect the possible presence of sores or other skin reactions.

 Syphilis is diagnosed by taking a sample of skin lesions and analyzing it under a microscope to detect the presence of the bacteria causing this disease.
 Another more accurate way is through blood tests (a series of tests such as VDRL, RPR will show the presence of antigens in the blood).
 If these tests are positive, others antigenic determinants are used to rule out other possible diseases that produce similar symptoms and confirm the previous diagnosis.
 (FTA-ABS or MHA-TP)

 The treatment involves the use of antibiotics.
 In general, penicillin is used; for patients allergic to this medication, they are other drugs such as erythromycin.
 When treatment is finished, the patient is subjected to a series of checks for a couple of years to ensure that there has not been a resurgence of the disease, in which case they would continue with the application of antibiotics.

-More information on the natural treatment of syphilis.
+More information on syphilis.